launchdarkly/cpp-sdks/libs/client-sdk/README.md

 ### Incorporating the SDK

 The SDK can be used via a C++ or C interface and can be incorporated via a static library or shared object.
-The static library and shared object each have their on use cases and limitations.
+The static library and shared object each have their own use cases and limitations.

 The static library supports both the C++ and C interface.
 When using the static library, you should ensure that it is compiled using a compatible configuration and toolchain.
 For instance, when using MSVC, it needs to be using the same